Conference Questions

 If you have any questions about accessibility, don't hesitate to contact us at bootcamp@capacityinteractive.com.

-A: Absolutely!
-CI helps arts organizations market smarter, and to do that, it’s absolutely critical that conference attendees get the most timely topics and actionable strategies—but the digital marketing landscape changes faster than you can say “data geek.”
+• A: Absolutely!
+Capacity helps arts organizations market smarter, and to do that, it’s absolutely critical that conference attendees get the most timely topics and actionable strategies—but the digital marketing landscape changes faster than you can say “data geek.”
 By releasing programming closer to Boot Camp, we ensure your conference experience is what past attendees call “100% relevant.”

-A: To show our gratitude for teams and clients, we offer two discounts available any time of year!
+• A: To show our gratitude for teams and clients, we offer two discounts available any time of year!
 Take advantage of a group discount for registrations of 3+ folks from a single organization.
 If you’re a client, don’t miss out on our client discount.

 The first Boot Camp conference had just 50 attendees and kicked off at Baryshnikov Arts Center with a surprise keynote by the father of permission marketing, Seth Godin.
 Boot Camp was created to level up marketers and respond to the most pressing changes in the digital realm, and has done so every year since in new ways, all while growing astronomically in scope, size, and focus.